 Discussion

-To evaluate the biocontrol efficacy of arthropod generalist predators in agro-ecosystems, we conducted field surveys and stable isotope analysis to examine the predator-prey interactions in organic and conventional rice farms over the course of the crop season.
-Our results showed that generalist predators exhibited a switch in trophic niches (Fig. 2) and consumed increasing proportions of rice herbivores over crop stages (Fig. 3), resulting in a predominance of rice herbivores in their diet (ca. 90%) at later crop stages in both organic and conventional farms.
-This underlines the biocontrol value of arthropod generalist predators in rice agro-ecosystems regardless of farm type.
-Our results also showed that predators in conventional farms consumed higher proportions of rice herbivores overall compared with those in organic farms, especially at tillering and flowering stages.
-This surprising finding reveals the overlooked role of predators as biocontrol agents in conventional farms.
-Based on these results, we discuss a) the biocontrol value of arthropod generalist predators in rice agro-ecosystems, b) the effect of alternative prey on biocontrol efficacy, c) the effect of farm type on biocontrol efficacy, and d) the caveats of this study.
+To examine the trophic dynamics ofarthropod generalist predators in agro-ecosystems, we conducted field surveys and stable isotope analysis to quantify predator-prey trophic interactions in organic and conventional rice farms over the course of the crop season.
+Our results showed that these generalist predators exhibited a switch in trophic niches (Fig. 2) and consumed increasing proportions of rice herbivores over crop stage (Fig. 3), resulting in a predominance of rice herbivores in their diet (ca. 90%) at later crop stages in both organic and conventional farms.
+This underlines the great potential of arthropod generalist predators to exert top-down control on pests in rice agro-ecosystems regardless of farm type.
+Our results also showed that predators in conventional farms consumed overall higher proportions of rice herbivores in their diet compared with those in organic farms, especially at tillering and flowering stages.
+This surprising finding reveals the important yet overlooked functional role of arthropod generalist predators in conventional farms.
+Based on the above results, we discuss a) the functional role of arthropod generalist predators in rice agro-ecosystems, b) the effect of alternative prey on predators’ consumption on pests, c) the effect of farm type on trophic dynamics of generalist predators, and d) the caveats of this study.
 We finish by considering the implications of this study for agricultural management.

-Biocontrol value of predators in rice agro-ecosystems
+Functional role of predators in rice agro-ecosystems

 Quantifying the trophic dynamics of generalist predators is critical for understanding their functional roles in agricultural systems, yet this information remains scarce (see Introduction).
-Based on stable isotope analysis, this study shows that arthropod generalist predators in both organic and conventional farms consumed high proportions of rice herbivores in their diet on average (Fig. 3).
-This provides direct evidence for a strong per capita effect of predators on pests regardless of farm type, highlighting the important functional roles of generalist predators in rice agro-ecosystems.
-In addition, pest consumption by predators increased over crop stage (Fig. 3), indicating an increasing biocontrol efficacy of these predators over time.
+Based on stable isotope analysis, we show that arthropod generalist predators in both organic and conventional farms consumed high proportions of rice herbivores in their diet on average (Fig. 3), providing direct evidence for a strong per capita effect of predators on pests regardless of farm type.
+Moreover, pest consumption by predators increased over crop stage (Fig. 3), highlighting the important functional role of generalist predators in rice agro-ecosystems over time.